Books: Bible, Hermie: A Common Caterpillar, The Three Little Javelinas, Whoever You Are, Dodsworth Books, Same, Same But Different

 • Book of the Week:

 - Egg Carton Caterpillar - Cut a paper egg carton to make a single line of containers.
 Turn upside down and paint each container.
 Add black pipecleaners for antennae, a mouth, and googly eyes.
-(To use with the Wordless Book theme, paint the caterpillar black, red, white, gold, and green.)
+(To use with the Wordless Book theme, paint the caterpillar black, red, white, yellow, and green.)

 • Fine Motor Skills: